How To Treat Rolling Scars

 Do Rolling Scars Heal On Their Own?

-Rolling scars aren't going to go away on their own unfortunately, but they can become less visible as it heals.
+Rolling scars aren't going to go away on their own unfortunately, but there are treatments that can help reduce them.

 Treatment Options For Rolling Scars

-There are at least 7 options that you can use for treating rolling scars.
-Most of these treatments will require a professional to provide the treatment for you.
-It is best to consult a dermatologist or trusted skin specialist for recommendations before trying any of the options as you may need a combination of different therapies.
+Here are 7 options for treating rolling scars.
+Many of these treatments will require a professional to provide the treatment for you.
+Depending on the outcome and your skin type, you may need a combination of different therapies.

 • Microneedling